 Children who have been on the up and up get gifts.
 Children who have stepped off strait is the gate and narrow is the way do not get gifts, unless it’s a lump of coal.
 Santa Claus can be judgmental.
 There are some roofs he won’t land on.

 Santa Claus is everywhere, in California in shorts, in Nigeria shooting off knockouts, which are like firecrackers, and in China playing the saxophone.
 Most Chinese reenactor Santa Claus’s, ubiquitous on street corners and at the entrances to shopping malls, are almost always jamming on a sax.

 No one, not even the Chinese, seems to know the reason why.
-The Beijing-based writer Helen Gao thinks it might be because “the saxophone is portable so Santa can make Christmas music anywhere.”
+The Beijing-based Helen Gao thinks it might be because “the saxophone is portable so Santa can make Christmas music anywhere.”
 Santa Claus used to have the right idea, which was to only visit people once a year.

 You don’t want to be the only one who doesn’t believe in Santa Claus, because then you’d ruin everyone else’s Christmas.
 Some black people are on the fence about him because they don’t believe a white dude would ever come to their neighborhood after dark.
 If he did dare, they ask, what’s in that pipe he’s smoking?

 In any event, nobody shoots at Santa Claus.

 Many children believe in him, up to a point.
 Shirley Temple’s faith was shaken at the age of six when her mother took her to a department store and the bearded legend asked her for an autograph.